CN3ves/DataProjects/docs/index.md

-All projects are were performed by [Carlos Neves](https://www.linkedin.com/in/carlos-neves-7b6a11b5/).
+All projects are were performed by Carlos Neves ([LinkedIn](https://www.linkedin.com/in/carlos-neves-7b6a11b5/)).